-During 1998, VIVUS, Inc. experienced a significant decline in market demand for MUSE due to the market launch of sildenafil, the first oral treatment for erectile dysfunction.
+During 1998, VIVUS, Inc. experienced a significant decline in market demand for MUSE® due to the market launch of sildenafil, the first oral treatment for erectile dysfunction.
 During the second and third quarters of 1998, the Company took significant steps to restructure its operations in an attempt to bring the cost structure in line with current and projected revenues.
-(See Notes 1 and 6 to the Consolidated Financial Statements for the year ended December 31, 2002 included in the Company's Annual Report on Form 10-K.) The restructuring reserve balance at March 31, 2003 was \$3.0 million, remaining the same as at December 31, 2002.
+(See Notes 1 and 6 to the Consolidated Financial Statements for the year ended December 31, 2002 included in the Company's Annual Report on Form 10-K.) The restructuring reserve balance at June 30, 2003 was \$3.0 million, remaining the same as at December 31, 2002

-PROPERTY AND RELATE COMMITMENT
+AND RELATED COMMITMENTS

-Balance at December 31, 2002 Activity in first quarter 2003 \$ (000'S) 3,021
+Balance at December 31, 2002 Activity in first quarter 2003 Activity in second quarter 2003 \$ 3,021 - -

-Balance at March 31, 2003 \$ 3,021
+Balance at June 30, 2003 \$ 3,021

 The remaining balance in the restructuring reserve is related to the restoration liability for our leased manufacturing facilities.
 This liability will remain in effect through the end of the lease term, including any renewals.
-The Company has exercised its first option to renew the original lease, thereby extending any cash payments to be made to this liability out to 2007.
-The second renewal term, if exercised, would then extend the liability out an additional five years, to 2012.
+The Company has exercised its first option to renew the original lease, thereby extending any cash payments to be made for this liability out to 2007.
+The second renewal term, if exercised, would then extend the liability out an additional five years, to 2012